 Kristen Seaman is an assistant professor in the Department of the History of Art and Architecture and an affiliated faculty member in the Department of Classics.
 Previously, she taught at Kennesaw State University, where she served as Program Coordinator of Art History and of Classical Studies as well.
 She was educated at Yale University and the University of California at Berkeley, concentrating on Classics, Archaeology, and the History of Art.
 She also was a Regular Member at the American School of Classical Studies at Athens, Greece, and she carried out additional archaeological training at the American Academy in Rome, Italy.
 She has done archaeological fieldwork in Greece, Israel, Italy, and the United States, and she has studied the practice of stone-carving.
 Her research deals with Greek art and architecture, its interaction with Rome and the Near East, and its reception in Islamic art and architecture.
 Her work is interdisciplinary and object-oriented, and she is especially interested in exploring issues that involve the relationship of art and text; sculpture; and gender, ethnicity, social status, and cross-cultural exchange.
 She is the co-editor of Artists and Artistic Production in Ancient Greece (Cambridge 2017) and the author of several articles and book chapters about Greek art and architecture.
 Currently, she is completing a book about rhetoric and innovation in the art of the Hellenistic courts and examining excavated sculpture from the Athenian Agora.
-She has received several fellowships, including funding from the American School of Classical Studies at Athens, the American Academy in Rome, the Fulbright Foundation, the Loeb Classical Library Foundation, the National Endowment for the Humanities, and the State Scholarships Foundation of Greece (IKY).
+She has received several fellowships, including funding from the Fulbright Foundation, the Loeb Classical Library Foundation, the National Endowment for the Humanities, and the State Scholarships Foundation of Greece (IKY).
 At the University of Oregon, she has received a Faculty Research Award from the Office of the Vice President for Research and Innovation and Academic Support Grants from the Jordan Schnitzer Museum of Art.